-You can inform us of any changes to your personal data, or you can ask us to correct any of the personal data we hold about you, though you may be able to make such changes yourself as explained below;
+You can inform us of any changes to your personal data or ask us to correct any of the personal data we hold about you.
+As explained below, you can make some of these changes yourself when you have a user account.

-In certain situations, you can ask us to erase, block, or restrict the processing of the personal data we hold about you, or object to particular ways in which we are using your personal data; and
+In certain situations, you can ask us to erase, block, or restrict the processing of the personal data we hold about you, or object to particular ways that we use your personal data.

 In certain situations, you can also ask us to send the personal data you've given us to a third party.

-We rely on you to ensure that your personal data is complete, accurate and current.
-Please inform us of any changes to or inaccuracies of to your personal data by contacting us immediately.
+We rely on you to make sure that your personal info is complete, accurate, and current.
+Let us know about any changes to or inaccuracies in your personal info as soon as possible.

-If you have an online user account, you can access a significant amount of your personal data through our website/apps.
-Our website/apps generally present you with the option to add, update or remove information we have about you.
+If you have a Booking.com user account, you can access a lot of your personal data through our website or apps.
+You’ll generally find the option to add, update, or remove info we have about you in your account settings.

-If you want to object to the processing of your personal data on the basis of legitimate interest and no opt-out mechanism is available to you directly, you can contact us at firstname.lastname@example.org.
+If you want to object to your personal data being processed on the basis of legitimate interest and there’s no option to opt out directly, contact us at email@example.com.

-If you have any questions about this Privacy Statement or our processing of your personal data, contact our data protection officer at email@example.com and we’ll get right back to you.
-For questions about your reservation, contact our customer service team through the CS contact page.
-Requests from law enforcement should be sent using the process described at https://www.booking.com/content/law-enforcement.html.
+If you have any questions about this Privacy Statement or our processing of your personal data, contact our Data Protection Officer at firstname.lastname@example.org and we’ll get back to you as soon as possible.

 Depending on the law that applies to you, we may be required to provide some additional info.
 Review the list below to find any additional info relevant to your situation.

-This section supplements our Privacy Statement and only applies if you reside in the state of California.
-Where applicable, it describes how we use and process your personal information (the term used under the law) and explains your particular rights under California law.
+This section supplements our Privacy Statement and only applies if you live in the state of California.
+Where applicable, it describes how we use and process your personal info (the term used under the law) and explains your particular rights under California law.